-Dr. Stephanie Hampton, Professor, Washington State University
+Dr. Stephanie Hampton, Professor, WSU, NSF

-Dr. Monika Winder, Associate Professor, Stockholm University
+Dr. Monika Winder, Professor, Stockholm University

 Monika is broadly interested in the consequences of environmental dynamics for ecosystem processes and natural communities at various temporal and spatial scales.
 She addresses questions in aquatic systems with a special emphasis on planktonic organisms.
 Her website is here.